 The 6th chapter of Bhagwad Gita is called Abhyasa Yoga or Dhyana yoga, A Yoga of dedicated practice of various techniques to make the mind one-pointed to seek the truth and seek complete liberation for all kinds of pain and suffering.

 This is the very Yoga that Patanjali has expounded in his Yoga sutra.
 The Ashtanga Yoga is a systematic framework for the practice of meditation.
-This involves 8 limbs are Yama, Niyama, Asana, Pranayama, Pratyahara, Dharana, Dhyana and Samadhi.
+That involves 8 limbs of Ashtanga yoga that are- Yama, Niyama, Asana, Pranayama, Pratyahara, Dharana, Dhyana and Samadhi.

 Later in the hatha yoga practice, meditation was also referred to as Raja Yoga.
 Hatha yoga was a pre-practice for Raja yoga, the yoga of meditation.
 The Hatha practices of Asana, Shatkarma, Pranayama, Mudra and Bandha are all meant to prepare an individual for the practice of Raja Yoga.